Sjeon1/HAADF_Atom_Detection/README.md

 ```
 Rscript Kfunction_data.R
 ```
 The code above calculates and generates the K function using the detection result.
-The result will be saved in the same folder as the code.
+The result will be saved in the same folder with the R file.
 ```
 Rscript Kfunction_clustered.R
 Rscript Kfunction_dispersed.R